henpemaz/Rain-Meadow/Arena/README.md

     set { GetGameModeId = value; }
 }
 ```
 7. Your new game mode will now be accessible in the online Arena menu!
-Use the large arrows at the top of the menu to switch modes.

 ## GameMode Check
 ```csharp